r-cloutier/SLSPS_Simulations/README.rst

 time dedicated to each star.
 This repository provides the details from a single Monte-Carlo realization for each of the six survey versions considered in Sect.
 13 of Cloutier et al 2018.
-Simulation files from additional realizations of each survey version are available upon `email request`_.
+Simulation files from additional realizations of each survey version are available upon `email request cloutier@astro.utoronto.ca`_.

-:: _email request: cloutier@astro.utoronto.ca

 This repository includes the data presented for each survey version in the form of a python pickle (https://docs.python.org/3/library/pickle.html), along